thifranc/shinken-webui-wiki-up/Configuration-Main.md

    ## Modules for WebUI
+   ## User authentication:
+   # - auth-cfg-password (internal) : Use the password set in Shinken contact for auth.
-   # - auth-htpasswd         = Use an htpasswd file for auth backend.
+   # - auth-htpasswd (internal)     : Use an htpasswd file for auth backend.
-   # - auth-active-directory = Use AD for auth backend (and retrieve photos).
+   # You may remove the modules 'auth-cfg-password' and 'auth-htpasswd' from your
+   # configuration because the WebUI embeds those authentication methods.
-   # - auth-ws-glpi          = Use the Glpi Web Services for user authentication
+   # - auth-ws-glpi                 : Use the Glpi Web Services for user authentication
+   # - auth-active-directory        : Use AD for auth backend (and retrieve photos).

+   # htpasswd (apache like) file containing username/passwords
+   # Use an Apache htpasswd file or build your own (http://www.htaccesstools.com/htpasswd-generator/)
+   htpasswd_file              /etc/shinken/htpasswd.users

+   ## Graphs:
-   # - ui-pnp                = Use PNP graphs in the UI.
+   # - ui-pnp                : Use PNP graphs in the UI.
-   # - ui-graphite           = Use graphs from Graphite time series database.
+   # - ui-graphite           : Use graphs from Graphite time series database.

+   ## Storage:
+   # - mongodb               : Save user preferences to a Mongodb database
+   #                         : Get hosts/services availability from a Mongodb database
+   #                         : Get Shinken logs and hosts history from a Mongodb database
-   # - SQLitedb              = Save user preferences to a SQLite database
+   # - SQLitedb              : Save user preferences to a SQLite database

+   ## Hosts/services availability:
+   # - mongo-logs            : Store hosts/services availability in a Mongodb database
+   #                         : Display hosts/services availability
+   #                         : Display Shinken logs

+   ## Helpdesk:
+   # - glpi-helpdesk         : Get hosts information from an helpdesk application
+   #                         : Notify helpdesk for hosts problems
-   modules                    auth-ws-glpi, ui-graphite
+   modules

    # Web server configuration